osm2pgsql-dev/osm2pgsql-website/doc/faq.md

   details.
 * Compile osm2pgsql with the Lua JIT library for about 10 to 15 % speedup.
 * If you don't need your database to be updateable and you have enough RAM, use non-slim mode.
-Always use a flat node file in slim mode.
+Use a flat node file in slim mode unless you only import a small extract of the OSM data.
 * If you have the choice, use input data in the PBF format, in some cases this can half the time needed for reading the input!
 Overall this can save up to 10% of the run-time of osm2pgsql.